How to Install Kali Linux 2024 on VMware Workstation 17 Pro

 Step 9

-Create a strong and hard-to-guess password for your user account.
+Create a solid and hard-to-guess password for your user account.

 Creating a Strong Password for User Account